shashankvish0010/zen/README.md

 ## Development Journey

-Our journey to building Zen has been filled with challenges and triumphs.
-We're passionate about creating a platform that enhances your communication experience, and we're constantly pushing the boundaries to achieve this goal.
+My journey of building Zen has been filled with challenges and triumphs.
+I'm passionate about creating a platform that enhances your communication experience, and constantly pushing the boundaries to achieve this goal.
+Although there's a lot of room for improvements so if you wanna suggest something or wanna contribute to the project, you're welcome.